joffy69-2/band-milestone/README.md

 Five features/sections and a landing page/image
 contact form
+Landing page - a simple background picture and the bands name.

 Feature "Meet the band" - showcase the band members to give a feel for the Real Faux Furs.
 Draw the viewer down the page.